Skip to main content

 ASOF JOIN can take the timestamp of a user event from table_1 and find an event in table_2 where the timestamp is closest to the timestamp of the event from table_1 corresponding to the closest match condition.
 Equal timestamp values are the closest if available.
 Here, the user_id column can be used for joining on equality and the ev_time column can be used for joining on the closest match.
 In our example, event_1_1 can be joined with event_2_1 and event_1_2 can be joined with event_2_3, but event_2_2 can’t be joined.

-ASOF join is not supported in the Join table engine.
+ASOF JOIN is supported only by hash and full_sorting_merge join algorithms.
+It's not supported in the Join table engine.

 PASTE JOIN Usage